 General Operating Support Grants

-General operating support grants are awarded by the Dyson Foundation to 501 (c) 3 nonprofit organizations as core support or unrestricted grants.
-Organizations may use these grants to cover day-to-day activities or ongoing expenses such as administrative salaries, utilities, office supplies, technology maintenance, etc., as well as for project costs, capital, technology purchases, and professional development.
+General operating support grants may used to cover day-to-day activities or ongoing expenses such as administrative salaries, utilities, office supplies, technology maintenance, etc., as well as for project costs, capital, technology purchases, and professional development.
 Recent general operating support grants can be seen here.

 While the use of these funds is at the discretion of the organization, the Dyson Foundation expects all organizational expenditures to be part of a board-approved annual budget.